↑

 Make the Topping:

-• Pulse 2 slices bread, 2 Tablespoons butter and ¼ teaspoon salt in a food processor until coarsely ground, about 10 pulses.
-Combine the bread mixture and 2 cups onions in a bowl, transfer to a large zip-lock freezer bag, and freeze for up to 2 months.
+• Pulse bread, butter and salt in a food processor until coarsely ground, about 10 pulses.
+Combine the bread mixture and fried onions in a bowl, transfer to a large zip-lock freezer bag, and freeze for up to 2 months.
 If making the casserole to cook the same day as prep, place the topping in refrigerator until needed.

 Make the Casserole:

 • Melt 3 Tablespoons butter in a large skillet over medium heat.
-Add 10 ounces mushrooms, 1 teaspoon salt and ½ teaspoon pepper and cook until the mushrooms release their liquid, about 5 minutes.
+Add sliced mushrooms, 1 teaspoon salt and ½ teaspoon pepper and cook until the mushrooms release their liquid, about 5 minutes.
 Increase the heat to medium-high and cook until the liquid has evaporated, about 5 minutes.
-Add 6 minced garlic and ½ teaspoon thyme and cook until fragrant, about 30 seconds.
-Stir in ¼ cup flour and cook until golden, about 1 minute.
-Slowly whisk in ½ cup wine, 1 ½ cups broth and 1 ½ cups cream and bring to a boil.
+Add minced garlic and dried thyme and cook until fragrant, about 30 seconds.
+Stir in flour and cook until golden, about 1 minute.
+Slowly whisk in wine, broth and cream and bring to a boil.
 Reduce the heat to medium and simmer, stirring occasionally, until the sauce is thickened, about 10 minutes.

-• Toss 2 pounds green beans with ¼ cup cornstarch in a large bowl and transfer to a 13 by 9-inch baking dish.
+• Toss cut green beans with cornstarch in a large bowl and transfer to a 13 by 9-inch baking dish.
 Pour the warm mushroom mixture evenly over the beans (do not mix).
-Let cool completely, cover with plastic wrap, cover with foil, and freeze for up to 2 months.

 To Cook and Serve the Same Day This Recipe is Prepared:

-• Once the mushroom mixture has been poured over the beans, (do not mix in) cover with aluminum foil and bake in a 350F degree oven for 60 minutes.
-Remove foil, stir the beans and sauce thoroughly, add almonds or water chestnuts.
-Then sprinkle fried onion mixture over top and bake uncovered an additional 10 minutes.
-Ready to serve!
+• Once the mushroom cream sauce has been poured over the beans, (do not mix in) cover with aluminum foil and bake in a 350F degree oven for about 50 minutes, baking until the beans are crisp-tender.
+Remove foil, stir the beans and sauce thoroughly, add almonds or water chestnuts, if using.
+Sprinkle the fried onion mixture over top and bake uncovered an additional 15 minutes.
+Taste one of the beans and if it's too crisp for your liking, place foil over top again and bake additional 5-10 minutes.

 Notes